 The default Galaxy environment includes up-to-date version of Galaxy, 1 node with 8 CPUs, 52 GB of RAM, and 500 GB of persistent disk storage.

 The cost of the components (VM when running or paused, or the persistent disk) is displayed in blue at the top of the form.

-Be aware of cost!Remember that you will be charged for Cloud Environments as long as they exist, regardless of whether you are running any calculations!
-You can check the status of all of your Cloud Environments and persistent disks on the Cloud Environments page.
+Be aware of cost!Remember that you will be charged for Cloud Environments as long as they exist, whether or not you run calculations!
+You can check the status of all your Cloud Environments and persistent disks on the Cloud Environments page.